 Yeye is a member of the Fountain and the Mother Earth Delegation of the United Original Nations.
 A contributor to 35 anthologies, and magazines including Ms., Essence, SageWoman, and Yoga Journal, her books have been translated into German, Spanish, and French, and her prayers and poetry have been published in seven indigenous languages.
 Her articles and artworks appear in Coreopsis: Journal of Myth and Theater, and the Cascadia Subduction Zone Journal of speculative fiction.

-She serves as the resident Elder-Advisor for Restorative Justice for Oakland Youth (RJOY); a member Jubilee Justice Journeys and the Mother Earth Delegation of United Indigenous Nations.
-Her issues are global food security, water quality and access, reforestation, and violence against women and girls.
+She serves as the resident elder-advisor for Restorative Justice for Oakland Youth (RJOY), and she's a member of Jubilee Justice Journeys and the Mother Earth Delegation of the United Indigenous Nations.
+Her issues are global food security, water quality, and access, reforestation, and violence against women and girls.

 Her performances include St. John the Divine Cathedral in New York, The Ogden Museum in New Orleans, The Museu Calouste Gulbenkian in Lisbon Portugal, The Galaxy Theater in Auckland, New Zealand, and La Casa de la Poesia in Caracas, Venezuela.